A Brief Introduction to Tax Preparation and Filing in the United States

 Sprintax Frequently Asked Questions – International Student Taxes

 Each year International Place provides software to help our international students navigate the challenges and intricacies of tax preparation.
 Sprintax Non-Resident Tax Preparation is software designed specifically for international students, scholars, teachers and researchers in the U.S. on F, J, M and Q visas, to make tax preparation easy and to ensure they are fully compliant with the IRS tax rules.

-Eligible Claremont Colleges international students and scholars may request an access code to file their 2018 taxes from International Place starting February 15, 2019.
-See below for more information.
+Eligible Claremont Colleges international students and scholars may request an access code to file their 2019 taxes from International Place starting in February 2020.
+Please check back soon for additional details.

 How To Use Sprintax